What is the goal of surgery?

 Dogs can have minor side effects related to Plavix, the blood thinners prescribed to prevent blood clotting after the surgery.
 The dosage may need to be re-evaluated once you are back at home.
 The incision site should be monitored to ensure no irritation is occurring from the clothing or harness worn by the dog.
 There have been past reported cases of minor infection due to this irritation.
 Beyond that, any concern should be addressed with your veterinarian and/or cardiologist at home and if consultation is needed, Drs.
 Bozon are available to weigh-in.
 It’s always better to be on the safe side.

-Please consult with Dr. Sabine Bozon to confirm the required tests needed to qualify for surgery.
 A sample listing of the tests are enclosed below:

 - Brief past medical history and known current diseases